-COLLETON COUNTY, SC (WCSC) - The Federal Bureau of Investigation announced that a Colleton County sheriff's lieutenant is under federal indictment.
+COLLETON COUNTY, SC (WCSC) - The Colleton County Sheriff's Office says a lieutenant under federal indictment has been fired.

-Fred Allen Inabinett was arrested on Friday and is charged with obstruction of justice and lying on affidavits.
+On Tuesday, Sheriff George Malone said he had no choice but to fire Fred Allen Inabinett who was arrested on Friday and charged with obstruction of justice and lying on affidavits.

-Colleton County Sheriff George Malone said he was shocked when he heard about the indictment.
-Malone says that Inabinett is on administrative leave until Monday when they will decide how to move forward.
+Last week, Malone said he was shocked when he heard about the indictment and, at that time, placed Inabinett on administrative leave.

-FBI officials say Inabinett provided information to a suspected drug trafficker regarding a car that was following him.
+FBI officials say Inabinett provided information to a suspected drug trafficker, known as E.S., in the fall of 2011 regarding a car that was following him.
+According to the FBI, Inabinett told E.S. that the car following him was law enforcement.

 In January, authorities say Inabinett told FBI agents that E.S. was aware that he had been followed by law enforcement in November and that E.S. had contacted him regarding the vehicle that was following him.